afska/gba-link-connection/docs/wireless_adapter.md

 - **Host:** 90 bytes (or 22 values)
 - **Guests:** 16 bytes (or 4 values)
 - *(the header doesn't count)*

+⚠️ Any non-multiple of 4 byte count will send LSB bytes first.
+For example, a host sending `0x00000003`, `0xaabbccdd` will result in bytes 0xbb, 0xcc and 0xdd being received by clients (the clients will receive 0x00bbccdd).

 ⚠️ Note that when having more than 2 connected adapters, data is not transferred between different guests.
 If a guest wants to tell something to another guest, it has to talk first with the host with `SendData`, and then the host needs to relay that information to the other guest.